tomato-user2/AIS/4_Presentation/steps.md

 3. **Dataset Characteristics**: Provide an overview of your dataset, including any preprocessing and feature engineering steps:

-1. grouping by vessel
+   - grouping by vessel
-2. filtering by area (area selection where there is open sea, no confusing port, and seperately one anchorage area)
+   - filtering by area (area selection where there is open sea, no confusing port, and seperately one anchorage area)
-3. creating XXmin sets of equal Navigational Status (variable), these contain reports of several things at irregular times, each entry has: **Timestamp**,Type of mobile, MMSI, **Latitude**, **Longitude**, **Navigational status(TARGET)**, **ROT**, **SOG**, **COG**, **Heading**, IMO, Callsign, Name, Ship type, Cargo type, Width, Length, Type of position fixing device, Draught, Destination, ETA, Data source type, A, B, C, D, Time_Group
+   - creating XXmin sets of equal Navigational Status (variable), these contain reports of several things at irregular times, each entry has: **Timestamp**,Type of mobile, MMSI, Latitude, Longitude, **Navigational status(TARGET)**, ROT, **SOG**, **COG**, **Heading**, IMO, Callsign, Name, Ship type, Cargo type, Width, Length, Type of position fixing device, Draught, Destination, ETA, Data source type, A, B, C, D, Time_Group
     - from the above I plan to use the items in bold writing
-4. Missing values: Interpolation for Columns with Less Than 50% Missing Values: For each file, after deleting the files with more or equal than 50% of a columns missing, we’ll check the percentage of missing values per column and apply interpolation after time for those columns where less than 50% of the values are missing.
+   - Missing values: Interpolation for Columns with Less Than 50% Missing Values: For each file, after deleting the files with more or equal than 50% of a columns missing, we’ll check the percentage of missing values per column and apply interpolation after time for those columns where less than 50% of the values are missing.
-5. standardizing the sets to exactly the same length and time interval (example for 15min: 14:50 exactly and 10s interval)
+   - standardizing the sets to exactly the same length and time interval (example for 15min: 14:50 exactly and 10s interval)
 future: Try different time length and different area?

 4. **Baseline Model**: Quickly recap your baseline model, its performance, and why it was chosen.